Tinche/incant/docs/tutorial.md

 You contemplate how to get this information to the `ip_address_handler`, and choose to write a simple decorator (yay Python!).
 Your colleague agrees, but (citing consistency) wants the decorator to be applied to all handlers going forward.

-(You could solve this particular problem more elegantly by subclassing the `quart.Quart` class but forgo this as this is an _incant_ tutorial, not a Quart one.)
+(You could solve this particular problem by subclassing the `quart.Quart` class but forgo this as this is an _incant_ tutorial, not a Quart one.)

 You rub your hands and mutter "Let's roll" to yourself.